 Please contact us should you wish to discuss investing in a St. James's Place ISA.

-The value of a St. James's Place ISA will be directly linked to the performance of the funds selected and may fall as well as rise.
-You may get back less than was invested.
+The value of an ISA with St. James's Place will be directly linked to the performance of the funds selected and may fall as well as rise.
+You may get back less than you invested.